-Placement on the honor roll is based on the marking period grade point average according to the table above Distinguished Honor Doll A's in avant subject
+Placement on the honor roll is based on the marking period grade point average, according to the table above

-Distinguished Honor Roll A's in every subject Honor Roll No grades below a B
+Distinguished Honor RollA's in every subject No grades below a B

 Retention

 Prior to consideration of student retention, a team meeting will occur including teachers, principal, assistant principal and any/all remedial/guidance personnel in order to determine recommendations for promotion/retention.
 This determination will be made based on the following factors: individual student's needs, evaluation of student competencies in all academic areas as well as the child's maturity level.
 Recommendation for a psychological evaluation may be made if deemed appropriate by the team.
 Written notification of possible retention will be given to parents after the third marking period.